scrapinghub/splash/docs/scripting-ref.rst

 * selector - valid CSS selector

-**Returns:** a :ref:`splash-element`.
+**Returns:** an :ref:`Element <splash-element>` object.

 **Async:** no.

-Using :ref:`splash-select` you can get the element that matches your specified CSS selector like using `document.querySelector`_ in your browser.
-The returned element is a :ref:`splash-element` which has many useful methods and almost all methods and attributes that element has in JavaScript.
+Using :ref:`splash-select` you can get the element that matches your specified CSS selector like using `document.querySelector`_ in the browser.
+The returned element is an :ref:`splash-element` which has many useful methods and almost all methods and attributes that element has in JavaScript.

 If the element cannot be found using the specified selector ``nil`` will be returned.
 If your selector is not a valid CSS selector an error will be raised.

 Example 1: select an element which has ``element`` class and return class names off all the siblings of the specified element.